 Schools, universities, community and professional organizations, and workplace and faith-based groups.
 The workshop is most appropriate for groups of 15 people or more, ages 12 and older.

-The location is flexible.
+The location is flexible, and can take person virtually or in person.
 Many groups choose to participate at our facility in Northeast D.C., as part of a tour, volunteering, or another activity.
 We can also hold the program at your site.

 The full program takes approximately 90 minutes but can be tailored in length and scope to meet the needs of specific groups.
 Through the simulation, participants “become” individuals struggling with hunger as they face many of the challenges that hundreds of thousands of people in the Washington metro area experience every day.